YichaoOU/HemTools/docs/content/Linux_Art/JupyterLab.rst

 	run_lsf.py -p jupyterlab --memory 20000

-	You will receive an email with the link to the jupyter notebook.
+You will receive an email with the link to the jupyter notebook within 5 minutes.

 Set up env (my notes for installation)
 ^^^^^^^^^^^^^^^^^^^^^^^^^